 Albinism: The Moving Story of Model Thando Hopa

-In today’s article we’re going to talk about a subject that’s not very well known.
-It’s likely that on more than one occasion you’ve seen an albino person, or even known someone with this condition among your friends or acquaintances.
-As you probably already know, albinism is a congenital condition that’s characterized by a lack of pigmentation in the hair, skin, and eyes.
+Though it's not terribly common, you’ve seen an albino person, or even known someone with this condition.
+As you probably already know, albinism is a congenital condition characterized by a lack of pigmentation in the hair, skin, and eyes.

-Albinism can occur in both humans and animals, and due to the absence of melanin is also a very serious skin condition because the lack of melanin makes your skin highly sensitive to the sun.
-It’s very difficult to be an albino person, but one of the worst areas to have this genetic abnormality is in a continent like Africa.
-In today’s article we want to tell you about the moving story behind a young, black albino model named Thando Hopa.
-She gives a voice to this reality.
+Albinism can occur in both humans and animals.
+It’s also a very serious skin condition because the lack of melanin makes your skin highly sensitive to the sun.
+It’s hard to be albino, but one of the worst areas to have this genetic condition is Africa.
+Today, we’re going to share the story of Thando Hopa, a young, black model with albinism.

-Perhaps because of her success and experiences, she chose to study law to give a voice to the stigma and social drama that occurs in Africa but remains relatively unknown worldwide.
+Perhaps because of her success and experiences, she chose to study law to give a voice to the stigma and social marginalization that takes place in Africa but remains relatively unknown worldwide.

-According to Ms. Hopa, being an albino in Africa is presumed to be, first and foremost, a physical problem, but it is also a social one.
+According to Thando Hopa, in Africa, albinism is, first and foremost, a physical problem.
 Due to the strong sunlight and scarce resources people who suffer from this condition frequently experience skin cancer and blindness.
 But it can also be a social problem, because albinos often receive scorn from those around them.

 Albinos are often called “Zeru-Zeru,” which means child of the devil, or ghost.
-It is believed that albinism was placed upon people as a curse upon their parents.
+People believe that albinism happens to people because of a curse upon their parents.
 They see it as a reflection of the parents’ sins, in the ghostly appearance of their child.
 This leads to social rejection and even abandonment.

-Albinism in Africa may truly be a curse, which is why people like Thando Hopa lend a voice to these suffers, as international organizations attempt to bring the issue into the global spotlight.
-Particularly in Tanzania is this a severe problem.
-In spite of their efforts, many albino people die every year – either from these crimes against humanity or heart and other problems related to their disorder.
-Sunburns, infection, and cancer are among the main threats they face.
+Albinism in Africa may truly be a curse, which is why people like Thando Hopa are lending their voice to these sufferers, as international organizations attempt to bring the issue into the global spotlight.

-Today there are many children who have had to learn to survive without their feet or hands.
-And yet many of them have never lost their optimism, in spite of having what is possibly one of the worst social stigmas in their society.
+There are many children who have had to learn to survive without their feet or hands.
+Yet many of them have never lost their optimism, despite living with one of the worst social stigmas in their society.